Marcus Powlowski: Political career

 Powlowski advocated for a crackdown against forced labour in supply chains.
 In 2022, he drafted a private member's bill that was merged with Bill S-211: Fighting Against Forced Labour and Child Labour in Supply Chains Act.
+In 2026, he drafted C-265: An Act to amend the Food and Drugs Act (List of Therapeutic Products Pre-approved for Special Access).